Michigan's Operative Plasterers' and Cement Masons' Training School offers many Apprenticeship Opportunities

 Helmets to Hardhats helps military service members successfully transition back into civilian life by offering them the means to secure a quality career in the construction industry.

 Cement masons smooth and finish the surfaces of poured concrete floors, walls, sidewalks, and curbs, using hand and power tools.
-Learn more about the applicant requirements to be a Cement Mason.
+Learn more about the applicant

 Michigan OPCMIA